Inside: What you can learn from a lemonade stand that will help you advance your career? Turns out a lot!

 Or you may have found that the person you were selling blueberries has food allergies.
 Perhaps a blueberry allergy.
 So the more you went on and on about how delicious the blueberries were, the harder they eye-rolled.

 Questions matter.
-Without good questions, there aren’t good answers.
+Without good questions, you don’t uncover the right answers.

 Ask Not What Your Yard Sale Customer Can Do For You